-- Biodiversity monitoring beyond verification of implementation mitigation measures; - Use remote sensing and desktop methods, evaluate both impacts and opportunities.
+- Biodiversity monitoring not limited to verifying implementation mitigation measures. - Use remote sensing and desktop methods, evaluate both impacts and opportunities.

 5. Conclusions and Future Avenues

 Given the current biodiversity crisis, the potential loss of biodiversity and ES associated with the conversion of agricultural landscapes or agricultural intensification cannot be ignored.